print1Username/Text-Detect/README.md

 Docker is a containerization platform that allows you to package an application, its runtime environment, and dependencies into a single container.
 This container can then be deployed and run identically on any machine with Docker installed.

-## Fly.io

-Fly.io is a “Docker-centric application deployment platform” that specializes in running your backend applications (Docker) directly on physical servers, close to your users.

 ## Tools

 [The Build Tool for the Web](https://vite.dev/)